 From 1990 to 1991 he was an Adjunct Research Professor in the Department of Systems and Computer Engineering at Carleton University, Ottawa.
 In 1991, he joined the department as an Assistant Professor, and was promoted to Associate Professor in 1995.
 From 1996 to 1999 he was a Senior Lecturer in the Department of Electrical and Electronic Engineering at the University of Canterbury, Christchurch, New Zealand.
 He is now a Professor in the Department of Electrical and Computer Engineering at the University of Victoria.

 He was registration chair for the 1995 IEEE International Symposium on Information Theory which was held in Whistler, BC, Canada.
 He has been actively involved in the IEEE Pacific Rim Conference on Communications, Computers and Signal Processing which has been held biennially in Victoria, BC since 1987.
-He was also the co-chair of the 2003 Information Theory Workshop held in Paris.
-He has been on the organizing committees of numerous other international conferences.
+He was co-chair of the 2003 Information Theory Workshop held in Paris and has been on the organizing committees of numerous other international conferences.

 From 2000-2003, he was Secretary and a member of the Board of Governors of the IEEE Information Theory Society.

-He is a Senior Member of the Institute of Electrical and Electronic Engineers and a member of the Association of Professional Engineers and Geoscientists of British Columbia, Canada.
+He is a Senior Member of the Institute of Electrical and Electronic Engineers and a member of Engineers and Geoscientists BC.

 He is the author or co-author of over 800 published papers.